jrd261/exp-docs/_pages/developers/guides/real-time-communication.md

 # Sending a Broadcast

-The easiest way to use the EXP Network is with one of our SDKs, however, broadcasts can still be emitted with an HTTP request.
+The easiest way to use the real time communication is with one of our SDKs, however, broadcasts can still be emitted with an HTTP request.
 Sending a broadcast is as simple as sending a HTTP POST to `/api/networks/current/broadcasts`.

 ```javascript
 {